Tuturuuu SDK

 Authorization: Bearer ... header.
 For apps/web routes, prefer

-verify the app-session token before falling back to Supabase session auth and
+API routes should verify the CLI app-session token before falling back to

-then keep workspace membership checks explicit.
+Supabase session auth and then keep workspace membership checks explicit.

-SDK releases are published automatically from
+combined monorepo release PR.
+SDK releases are then published automatically from

-also be dispatched manually to catch up a version that already landed on
+workflow can be dispatched manually to catch up a version that already landed on

 production.
 Manual dispatches from any other ref are rejected before